RhysTyler112/User-Centric-Frontend-Development--Build-n-Blend/README.md

 ![Hero Image](assests/images/hero-image.png)

 * Section one, 'Where it all began?'
-    * This section contains a short heading with an rewind icon to show in past this idea was created.
-    * It gives us a brief description of what we can accomplish through this website.
+    * It is composed of an image featuring the inside of the coffee shop.
+    * Shows customer their first glimpse of what their experience would like if they came to the shop

 ![Where it all began?](assests/images/history.png)

 * Section two, 'How does it work?'
-    * Information about the ordering and building proccess customer will experince on the store.
+   * Information about the ordering and building process customers will experience in the store.
-    *

 ![How does it work?](assests/images/how-it-works.png)

 * Events
     * This section will allow users to get information about Build n Blends events during the week.
-    * Have the address of the shop so customer can clearly see it in writing.
+    * Have the address of the shop so customers can clearly see it in writing.
-    * Also embedded is google maps of shop laoction so custoemr can see where the shop is.
+    * Also embedded is google maps of shop location so customers can see where the shop is.

 ![Events](assests/images/events.png)

 * Opening Times and Location
-    * This section will allow users to see the opeing hours for during the week.
+    * This section will allow users to see the opening hours for during the week.
-    * Opportunity to experince a slighty different enviorment, depending on age.
+    * Opportunity to experience a slightly different environment, depending on age.
     * For example on Saturday night you way when to have a beer or cocktail while you build.

 ![Opening Times and Location](assests/images/opening-location.png)

 * Footer
     * Links to the social media for Build n Blend will open in a new tab to allow easy navigation for the user.
     * It is valuable to the user as it gives them an easy contact option via social media.
     * Hold copyright information about the author.

 ![Footer](assests/images/footer.png)

 * Gallery
-    * The gallery will provide the user with supporting images to see lego build, coffee on offer and customer having a good time.
+    * The gallery will provide the user with supporting images to see lego build, coffee on offer and customers having a good time.
-    * This section is valuable to the user as they will see our previous experinces of past customer.
+    * This section is valuable to the user as they will see our previous experiences of past customers.

 ![Gallery](assests/images/gallery.png)

 * Contact Page
     * This page will allow users to choose a lego set they wish to build, enquiries on booking the venue for a function, and all other questions.
-    * In the future, there might be more options of lego sets for custoemr to choose from.
+    * In the future, there might be more options of lego sets for customers to choose from.

 ![Contact Page](assests/images/contact-form.png)

 * Thank you message page
-    * Confirms we have recieved the customer request
+    * Confirms we have received the customer request

 ![Form received](assests/images/thank-you-message.png)